xsa-dev/SecureFinAI_Contest_2025/docs/index.markdown

 ## Tasks
 Each team can choose to participate in one or more tasks.
 The prizes will be awarded for each task.

-### Task I: FinRL-Transformer for Cryptocurrency Trading
+### Task I: FinRL-Transformer for Cryptocurrency Trading Agents

 This task is to develop crypto trading agents by integrating transformer-based architectures and LLM-generated signals in FinRL, using financial news and market data.
 Participants can build upon transformer architectures (e.g., with new attention mechanisms, new ways to inject LLM-processed news signals into the transformer agent, new optimization algorithms) or explore more computationally intensive directions, such as adapting variants of modern transformer training methods to this crypto trading task.

 **Datasets**: We will provide the second-level LOB data and financial news for Bitcoin.
 Participants are permitted to use additional external datasets.

-### Task II: FinGPT Agents for SEC Filings Analysis
+### Task II: FinGPT-Powered Analyzer for SEC Filings

 This task is to fine-tune LLMs and develop financial agents to interpret the professional language of finance.
 Participants are expected to train or fine-tune their LLMs to perform SEC Filings Analysis with XBRL.
 We encourage participants to use LoRA and reinforcement fine-tuning.